Edited by: Keri Stooksbury

-Diseases and Vaccinations
+Diseases & Vaccinations

 There are numerous diseases that you may be at risk of contracting due to exposure to other infected people.
 Always check with your healthcare provider before traveling if you require additional immunizations to protect yourself at your destination.

-There are many illnesses which are routinely vaccinated against in the U.S., but you should check your own records to see if you have had them.
+There are many illnesses that are routinely vaccinated against in the U.S., but you should check your own records to see if you have had them.
 The following is a list of immunizations that are commonplace to safeguard against contracting diseases:

 Diphtheria, Tetanus, and Pertussis

 Diphtheria is a bacterial infection that can easily spread, causing a thick layer to build at the back of the throat.
-Anyone can contract Diphtheria by being exposed to droplets in the air from an infected person who is coughing or sneezing.
+Anyone can contract diphtheria by being exposed to droplets in the air from an infected person who is coughing or sneezing.

 Tetanus is a dangerous nerve ailment caused by toxic bacteria entering the bloodstream, putting anyone with an open wound or broken skin at risk of infection.

 Pertussis, also known as whooping cough, is a bacterial infection that can easily spread and enters the nose and/or throat.
-Anyone can contract Pertussis, but it is particularly dangerous for young children under 18 months.
+Anyone can contract pertussis, but it is particularly dangerous for young children under 18 months.
 Babies should be vaccinated against these deadly bacterial diseases with immunizations at regular intervals as infants, and then by a series of booster shots during childhood, teenage years, and in pregnancy.

 Hepatitis B is an infection of the liver caused by a virus spread through blood and bodily fluids.
-While anyone can contract Hepatitis B, those who inject drugs, have unprotected sex, or have a tattoo in unhygienic conditions are most at risk.
+While anyone can contract hepatitis B, those who inject drugs, have unprotected sex, or have a tattoo in unhygienic conditions are most at risk.

-The vaccine against Hepatitis B is generally given to babies as a course of 3 injections a few weeks apart and costs around $60.
+The vaccine against hepatitis B is generally given to babies as a course of 3 injections a few weeks apart and costs around $60.
 Adults considered to be at risk can also receive an additional immunization for around $90.

 Haemophilus Influenza Type B

-Haemophilus Influenza Type B is caused by Hib bacteria spreading in a way similar to cold and flu viruses.
+Haemophilus influenza type B is caused by Hib bacteria spreading in a way similar to cold and flu viruses.
 It can lead to serious conditions such as meningitis and septicemia.
 Children under 5 years old are considered most at risk of contracting this disease.
 Babies should routinely be given the Hib vaccine and then boosters as toddlers.

 Measles, Mumps, and Rubella (MMR)

-Measles, Mumps, and Rubella are all highly infectious viral infections that are spread by an infected person coughing or sneezing near you.
+Measles, mumps, and rubella are all highly infectious viral infections that are spread by an infected person coughing or sneezing near you.
 These viral illnesses can lead to more serious complications such as pneumonia, glandular fever, and arthritis.
-If Rubella is contracted during pregnancy, your unborn baby is at risk of severe defects and disabilities.
+If rubella is contracted during pregnancy, your unborn baby is at risk of severe defects and disabilities.